A Pilot Search for Gravitational Self-Lensing Binaries with the Zwicky Transient Facility: Methods and Data

 To obtain the mass and radius of the companion star, we first cross-matched our pulse candidates to the stellar parameters catalog of \citet{2019ApJ...887...93G}, which provides an estimated absolute magnitude of the companion assuming it is on the main sequence.
 We used the empirical luminosity--mass and mass-radius relations of \citet{Demircan:91:StellarMassRadiusLuminosity} to convert the absolute luminosity $L_\star$ into $M_\star$ and $R_\star$:

 and

 Given the coarseness of our assumptions about the companion star, these mass estimates are primarily useful in identifying pulses which would be implausible for stellar-mass compact objects.
-We rule out four more objects based on improbable mass estimates, and are left with 19 candidates (Figure \ref{fig:final} and Appendix).
+We rule out four more objects based on improbable mass estimates, and are left with 19 candidates (Fig \ref{fig:final}).
 Table \ref{table:masses} provides the resulting mass estimates.

-We evaluated whether the companion star would fill the Roche Lobe given the binary component masses and orbital periods.
+We evaluated whether the companion star would fill its Roche lobe given the binary component masses and orbital periods.
 If so, we would expect temporal signatures of active accretion such as flickering that would mask the self-lensing signal and thus disfavor a self-lensing interpretation of the observed isolated pulse.
 Only one candidate had a Roche filling factor larger than than one: ZTF J185515.77$+$275426.63, with $R_\star/R_\mathrm{RL} = 1.46$.
+This candidate is also ruled out by our periodicity search (\S \ref{sec:Phase_Folding}).